rose-collectionservices/collection-services-manual/14-ADMINISTRATIVE/readme.md

 It is recommended to only use FedEx Express Saver when all of the following criteria are met:

-The pickup location is a residence;
+* 1. The pickup location is a residence.
-There are more than 20 boxes;
+* 2. There are more than 20 boxes;
-A staff member is unable wait for the pickup;
+* 3. A staff member is unable wait for the pickup;
-Boxes could not be placed in an openly accessible area for the pickup and the donor will be unable to assist the driver with access to the boxes (such as lifting them over a threshold);
+* 4. Boxes could not be placed in an openly accessible area for the pickup and the donor will be unable to assist the driver with access to the boxes (such as lifting them over a threshold);
-The donor/seller is unable or unwilling to wait for the pickup;
+* 5. The donor/seller is unable or unwilling to wait for the pickup;
-The pickup location is relatively close in proximity to Atlanta, Georgia (meaning in the Southeast).
+* 6. The pickup location is relatively close in proximity to Atlanta, Georgia (meaning in the Southeast).
 Please always offer FedEx Ground to the donor/seller first to gauge flexibility before offering FedEx Express Saver.
-FedEx Express pickups can be scheduled up until 7:15pm Monday-Friday for same day pickup (they will pick up within two hours after the request is made) and up until 1:00pm for Saturday for same day pickup.
+* FedEx Express pickups can be scheduled up until 7:15pm Monday-Friday for same day pickup (they will pick up within two hours after the request is made) and up until 1:00pm for Saturday for same day pickup.
 Saturday pickup is an additional charge.
 These cut off hours are based on picking up in Atlanta and may vary in other locations but will probably be similar in large cities like Atlanta.
 It is prudent to give the Accessioning Archivist at least 48 hours' notice to schedule any FedEx pickup.
-FedEx picks up Express shipments Monday-Friday with Saturday pickup available in many areas for an additional charge.
+* FedEx picks up Express shipments Monday-Friday with Saturday pickup available in many areas for an additional charge.
-A specific timeframe may be designated for a pickup (such as between 10:00am and 2:00pm); FedEx mainly wants to know how late they can pick up the shipment, as opposed to how early they can pick up the shipment.
+* A specific timeframe may be designated for a pickup (such as between 10:00am and 2:00pm); FedEx mainly wants to know how late they can pick up the shipment, as opposed to how early they can pick up the shipment.
-An adult over the age of 18 must be present for the FedEx pickup.
+* An adult over the age of 18 must be present for the FedEx pickup.
-FedEx will not offer or guarantee a call prior to arrival, though one can be requested.
+* FedEx will not offer or guarantee a call prior to arrival, though one can be requested.
-FedEx policy is to not enter residences; they ask that boxes be left in an accessible area.
+* FedEx policy is to not enter residences; they ask that boxes be left in an accessible area.
 However, they have been known to enter foyers and similar areas, if requested, when donors/sellers are older, for example.
 Again, this can be requested as part of the pickup but cannot be guaranteed.
-The Rose Library cannot guarantee a phone call or entrance to any dwelling by a FedEx driver.
+* The Rose Library cannot guarantee a phone call or entrance to any dwelling by a FedEx driver.

 ### 14.3.4 FedEx Express (International Economy)
 #### INTERNATIONAL SHIPPING

-Once the Accessioning Archivist requests a FedEx pickup for International Economy and receives a confirmation number, the donor/seller will receive a call from their local FedEx office to coordinate a pickup time directly.
+* Once the Accessioning Archivist requests a FedEx pickup for International Economy and receives a confirmation number, the donor/seller will receive a call from their local FedEx office to coordinate a pickup time directly.
-International FedEx pickup requests are, indeed, requests-there is no guarantee that FedEx will accept our request for a pickup.
+* International FedEx pickup requests are, indeed, requests-there is no guarantee that FedEx will accept our request for a pickup.
 FedEx always advises that the request for pickup could be denied.
 It is important to communicate this risk to the donor since it is FedEx policy.
 From February 2016 to present, none of our requests for pickup have been denied.
-Donors/sellers also have the option to drop off their packages at a FedEx location.
+* Donors/sellers also have the option to drop off their packages at a FedEx location.
 This is especially encouraged in terms of international shipping, when possible, since the FedEx request is not guaranteed.